Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 If the tool is writing the desired output to a file and stdout is only going to include messages for logging, stderr and stdout can both be redirected to the same log file using `&>` for example, `command &> log.txt`

-Look [here](https://www.gnu.org/software/bash/manual/html_node/Redirections.html#:~:text=Redirection%20allows%20commands'%20file%20handles,the%20current%20shell%20execution%20environment.) for more information.
+Look [here](https://www.gnu.org/software/bash/manual/html_node/Redirections.html#:~:text=Redirection%20allows%20commands'%20file%20handles,the%20current%20shell%20execution%20environment.) for more information. -->

-For backing up:
-`/nas/FAC/FBM/DMF/pengel/spirit/D2c/aprasad/20211018_aprasad_ApisCrossSpeciesAnalysis/Analysis/20230313_apis_species_comparison`
-RawData in:
-`/nas/FAC/FBM/DMF/pengel/general_data/D2c/datasets/` - The lab's NGS_data is here